uscsage/uscsage.github.io/e-board.md

 ### GRAPHICS DIRECTOR
 Elisa Apra

 Elisa Aprà is a vegan chef extraordinaire and a zine fiend, not to mention our rad director of graphic design!
 They were born in Torino, Italy, but grew up in Richland, Washington and Oak Ridge, Tennessee.
 Fun fact: they haven’t worn jeans in 4 years!!
 That’s commitment.
 They are currently an art major, but are hoping not to be by the end of the year.
-Elisa got involved with WSA because a bunch of people told them when they first got to USC that she would enjoy it, and they were 100% right!
+Elisa got involved with WSA because a bunch of people told them when they first got to USC that they would enjoy it, and they were 100% right!

 ### ADVOCACY DIRECTOR
 Kortney Casanova